 As a measurement of a brand’s strength, the importance of brand equity might seem obvious.
-Strong brands are defined as those with positive brand equity, so of course brand equity is important.
+Strong brands are defined as those with positive brand equity, so of course it’s important.

 As marketing expert Dr. Kenneth Clow puts it, “Brand equity enables your company to charge a higher price and retain a greater market share than would be possible otherwise.”

 So, how much brand equity does your company have?
-The best way to measure brand equity is to objectively assess your brand in the following 5 areas, each of which is a critical component to the classic definition of brand equity:
+The best way to measure it is to objectively assess your brand in the following 5 areas, each of which is a critical component to the classic brand equity model: